Front-end clients for AI image models

 - Forge Neo / Forge Classic (Haoming02) — current best A1111-style pick: supports Flux, Qwen, Wan 2.2.

-Pareto on Mac: if we want the WebUI feel with current models, maybe try Forge Neo or SDNext.
+If we want the WebUI feel with current models, maybe try Forge Neo or SDNext?
+Let me know how it goes if you do.
 Vanilla A1111 is now of historical interest only.
 PyTorch+MPS for any of these; the well-trodden install path; the official MPS notes only cover the abandoned main branch.

 If we use the Hugging Face tooling, building a local UI is easy; it integrates easily with gradio.
 See also nitrosocke/diffusers-webui.